wso2/docs-is/en/docs/references/concepts/authentication/adaptive-authentication.md

 With adaptive authentication, the authentication strength is adjusted in real-time based on the context at hand, before granting access to a resource.

-This means that organisations can apply precisely the right level of gateway security to each and every login request, instead of issuing static procedures for everyone to follow under all circumstances.
+This means that organizations can apply precisely the right level of gateway security to each and every login request, instead of issuing static procedures for everyone to follow under all circumstances.
 It improves convenience for the user while still tightening the security around authentication because it results in fewer interruptions for users who are recognized and behaving in expected ways but prompts extra security for users or circumstances that might be posing a potential risk.

 Some of the most common needs addressed by adaptive authentication are:

-- Users want simple and convenient access to resources that they access on a daily basis, yet organizations need to be careful when authenticating them if the user behaviour seems out of the ordinary.
+- Users want simple and convenient access to resources that they access on a daily basis, yet organizations need to be careful when authenticating them if the user behavior seems out of the ordinary.

 - Users need seamless access to certain resources, but organizations need to further verify their identities before they access anything more sensitive.